-Best AI Chess Coaches in 2026 — Honest Comparison
+Best AI Chess Coaches in 2026: An Honest Comparison

-We compared every major AI chess coaching tool — including the free options.
+We compared every major AI chess coaching tool, including the free ones.
 No sponsored placements.
 No fake review counts.
 Just an honest verdict for chess.com players who want to improve.

 Founder, Improve my Chess · · 12 min read